 You set properties and options for this handle using curl_easy_setopt(3).
 They control how the subsequent transfer or transfers will be made.
 Options remain set in the handle until set again to something different.
-Alas, multiple requests using the same handle will use the same options.
+They are sticky.
+Multiple requests using the same handle will use the same options.